Research Introduction

-We are studying Bioinformatics and Computational genomics
+Bioinformatics and computational genomics

 Bioinformatics is an interdisciplinary field that involves the application of computational techniques to store, manage, analyze, and interpret biological data.
 Computational genomics is a subset of bioinformatics that specifically focuses on the analysis of genomic data.